SHOP

 A red Ford Fiesta ST

 The Ford Fiesta has evolved over eight generations from a compact city car into a supermini capable of nearly everything you can throw at it.
+In fact, it's one of the best cars for city and motorway driving.

 The current car's Sync3 infotainment system is one of the best ones you'll find in a small car, while well-specced models get powerful sound systems and decent noise insulation.

-The Fiesta's main party piece is its handling and accompanying punchy performance.
+This used Ford model's main party piece is its handling and accompanying punchy performance.

 Its 1.0-litre Ecoboost engine will give you more than 50mpg on a run, which is quite a feat for a small petrol engine.